Fine-Voicing/fine-voicing/README.md

 Prompts are located in the `prompts` directory.
 Three default prompts are provided:
-- `conversation-generation.txt`: Used to generate conversations.
+- `conversation-generation.txt`: Used to generate prompt for the test assistant based on the tested assistant instructions.
 - `conversation-evaluation.txt`: Used to evaluate the quality of conversations.
 - `conversation-information-extraction.txt`: Used to evaluate the extracted information from conversations.
+- `conversation-next-message.txt`: Used to generate the next message in a conversation.

 ## Architecture